shadabakhtar97/Core-Python-Interview-Q-A-2023/README.md

 ### 50. Explain the purpose of the `asyncio` module in Python.
    **Answer:** The `asyncio` module provides a framework for writing asynchronous code using the `async` and `await` keywords.
 It is particularly useful for concurrent and parallel programming.

-These questions cover a range of topics in core Python.
-Keep in mind that interview questions can vary, and it's essential to be prepared for a diverse set of inquiries based on your experience and the specific role you're applying for.